Zedris/DoiteAuras/README.md

 Addon made by Doite, while all extensions of the 1.12/LUA 5.0 API by mentioned links at the top of this description.
 Contact me in-game, github via "Issues", or via Discord if something is wrong with __the addon__.
 You can check out my other addon here: [Tactica](https://github.com/Player-Doite/tactica) (_a raid helper for raid-leaders, including auto-building raids, auto-invite, posting tactics, assigning roles in raid roster and more_).

-## Thanks to all fellow addon developers - while a special thank you to:
+## Thanks to all fellow addon developers - a special thank you to:
 See contributors.